byhay1/python_challenge/README.md

 ## Future

-- Creating a docker image so others can use
+- Creating a docker image/external access to container so others can use
+- Add to repl.it profile so others can use
 - Better UI
 - Better formatting
 - Fix regex IP identification; not perfect